anatoly314/async-habr-translate/README.md

 }).observe(document.body, { childList: true, subtree: true })
 ```

-The microtask queue has higher priority, and tasks from it are executed before regular tasks.
-Moreover, it has an important feature – the event loop will execute microtasks until the queue is empty.
-Thanks to this, the engine guarantees that all tasks in the queue have access to the same DOM state.
+The microtask queue has a higher priority than the regular task queue, and microtasks are executed before regular tasks.
+A notable feature of the microtask queue is that the event loop will continue to execute microtasks until the queue is empty.
+This ensures that all tasks in the queue have access to a consistent DOM state.

 This behavior can be clearly seen in the example with promises, where each subsequent handler has access to the same DOM state (at the time of setting the promise):